Healthcare worker - common causes of asthma

 Diathermy is a surgical technique which uses heat from an electric current to cut tissue or seal bleeding vessels.
 Diathermy emissions can contain toxic gases, particles and vapours and are usually invisible to the naked eye.
 Their inhalation can adversely affect the respiratory system of those exposed.
 The risks vary according to individual circumstances, such as the procedure, equipment, environment, technique and patient.

 These case studies are all real incidents with real and often serious long-term consequences for the people involved.

-You can find more guidance and information for healthcare workers on the Asthma publications pages.
+You can find more guidance and information for healthcare workers on the Asthma publications - healthcare pages.